This 5-Day Late-Season Plan Might Be Your Best Chance Yet

 But don't dally, either.
 Start dialing in on a specific hunt plan if you've found a killer area.
 If the food source allows for distant observation, spend an evening glassing from an observation stand or simply a good vantage point.
 If the weather conditions are favorable, your buck will probably step out just before dark.
 Take in every bit of detail you can about where he comes from and where he goes, and move in to kill him the next day.

-That’s in a perfect world, of course.
-Sometimes there isn’t a “smoking gun” food source, particularly if you’re hunting in the timber or if the area hunting pressure is especially high.
+That's in a perfect world, of course.
+Sometimes there isn't a smoking gun food source, particularly if you're hunting in the timber or if the area hunting pressure is especially high.
 In that case, forget the food and focus on overlooked sanctuaries.
 Consider sanctuary or refuge areas that have been untouched all season.
 Late-season bruisers seek refuge in brush piles, blow-downs, swamps, drainages, old farm machinery piles, and fencerows.
-They’re smart.
+They're smart.
 They know where to avoid hunters.
 Check these areas for big, fresh tracks, and maybe a rub or two.
 Hang a camera and hope for the best.
+The Covert Blackhawk LTE is a solid option.

 You've put in your scouting time to this point, so when you pick a spot, remember that it's for a reason.